Data Processing Agreement

 8. Preventing unauthorized access to the Customer Personal Data through the use, as appropriate, of physical and logical (passwords) entry controls, secure areas for data processing, procedures for monitoring the use of data processing facilities, built-in system audit trails, use of secure passwords, network intrusion detection technology, encryption and authentication technology, secure log-on procedures, and virus protection, monitoring compliance with Snap's policies and standards related to data protection on an ongoing basis.
 In particular, Snap has implemented and complies with, as appropriate and without limitation:

-- To ensure that any sensitive personal data transmitted electronically (other than by facsimile) to a person outside Snap's IT system or transmitted over a public network is encrypted to protect the security of the transmission;
+To ensure that any sensitive personal data transmitted electronically (other than by facsimile) to a person outside Snap's IT system or transmitted over a public network is encrypted using the newest supported versions of TLS 1.2 protocol to protect the security of the transmission;

-- Data entry control measures to ensure Snap can check and establish whether and by whom the Customer Personal Data has been input into data processing systems, modified, or removed; and
+Data entry control measures to ensure Snap can check and establish whether and by whom the Customer Personal Data has been input into data processing systems, modified, or removed;

 9. Taking such other steps as may be appropriate under the circumstances.